Student Design Challenge

 - Additional prizes will awarded on site

 The Challenge is open to both graduates and undergraduates.
-You may submit to compete as an individual or in pairs.
-You (and your collaborator) must be currently enrolled in or have graduated in 2013 from a program in interaction design or a related design field.
+Participants must be currently enrolled in or have graduated in 2013 from a program in interaction design or a related design field.

-To enter the challenge, submit a 3-minute video, a 150 word summary, and 2-3 samples of your work.
-In your video and summary, help us understand:
+To enter the challenge, students submitted a 3-minute video, a 150 word summary, and 2-3 samples of their work.
+In their video and summary they had to explain:

-- Why do you want to come to Amsterdam and continue working on this year theme, “Information for Life?”
+- Why they want to come to Amsterdam and continue working on this year theme, “Information for Life”.

-- What is your perspective on the Challenge Theme and how would you approach the process of designing a solution to the challenge?
+- Their perspective on the Challenge Theme and how they would approach the process of designing a solution to the challenge.

-The judges will be looking for interaction/experience design ability and how you communicate your thinking on the theme, rather than examining any design work you’ve done to create solutions around the theme.
+The judges looked for interaction/experience design ability and the ability to communicate thinking on the theme, rather than examining any design work already done to create solutions around the theme.